 Frequently, applicants in STEM fields are working on projects that are quite technical in nature.
 Field-specific jargon might show that you know the language of your field – which is important – but using too much of it can also make your SOP very hard to read.
-Aim for a middle way: you want to demonstrate your knowledge, but you also want to make your project accessible to readers outside your immediate area of specialization, and you need to be able to explain IN PLAIN ENGLISH why your work is important.
+Aim for the middle road: you want to demonstrate your knowledge, but you also want to make your project accessible to readers outside your immediate area of specialization, and you need to be able to explain IN PLAIN ENGLISH why your work is important.

 Cutting back on jargon, even when you’re describing a very technical project, is a skill in itself – and it’s a useful one to have.